ahap13/blackjack/README.md

 # Blackjack
-Simple Python Blackjack Game

-Simple text-based blackjack game where the user plays against a dealer.
+Simple text-based Python Blackjack game where the user plays against the dealer.